4 Minute Read

 This kind of marketing isn’t bad, but you should be aware of it.
 Here are some sensory-retail techniques you might encounter while shopping for Christmas this year.

 Color Your World

-Let’s be honest—it’s going to be a little difficult to avoid colors during the Christmas season.
+Let’s be honest—it’s going to be a little difficult to avoid red and green during the Christmas season.
 But some colors have a big influence on how we view a product or shopping experience.
-Take red, for instance.
-It indicates urgency and is often targeted at impulse buyers.
+Take a look at the color red: It indicates urgency, and is often targeted at impulse buyers.
 Blue and green, on the other hand, are calmer colors that attract careful, cautious customers.
-Next time you’re at the mall and see a red sales tag, take a step back and decide if you really need it or if you’re about to make an impulse buy.
+Next time you’re at the mall and see a red sales tag, take a step back and decide if you really need it, or if you’re about to make an impulse buy.

 Do You Hear What I Hear?

-Music affects our heart rate and influences our mood.
-Studies have shown slow music makes us shop longer, spending more time and . . . more money.
-And upbeat music, which is often played during sales, raises our excitement and encourages us to spend.
-During the holidays, Christmas classics might make you more nostalgic—and more willing to spend your paycheck on things you didn’t actually plan to buy.
+Music affects our heart rates and moods.
+Studies have shown slow music makes us shop longer—spending more time and more money.
+Upbeat music (which is often played during sales) raises our excitement and encourages us to spend.
+During the holidays, Christmas classics might make you more nostalgic and willing to spend your paycheck on things you didn’t actually plan to buy.

 You May Also Like

 There’s nothing wrong with getting caught up in the holiday cheer!
-Just remember, there’s a lot of planning that goes into how store (and online) shopping experiences are thought up, so you need to stick to your budget.
-After all, the holiday season alone accounts for 20–40% of a retailer’s annual sales, according to the National Retail Federation.
-But if you keep these marketing techniques in mind while shopping, you can save yourself from a season filled with buyer’s remorse.
+Just remember, there’s a lot of planning that goes into a store’s shopping experience (both retail and online), so you make sure you stick to your budget.
+After all, the NRF found that the holiday season alone accounts for as much as 30% of a retailer’s annual sales.(3) But if you keep these marketing techniques in mind while shopping, you can save yourself from a season filled with buyer’s remorse.

 Want to learn how to budget?
 Looking for ways to get out of debt?
 Or maybe you want to bless someone else?
-Check out our Dave’s Deals here!
+Check out our Dave’s Deals happening right now!